How do Loans Affect Credit Score?

 Personal Loan

-However, if your repayment shows a payment delay of over a month often, it will highly affect your credit score.
-Also, applying for multiple personal loans in a short span of time also affects your credit score negatively.
-This is because lenders make hard credit enquiries to pull your credit report.
-It could so easily lower down your score.
-So don’t apply everywhere, instead apply at a lender that offers you the loan at attractive terms and conditions.
+• Applying for multiple personal loans in a short span of time impacts your credit score negatively.
+This is because lenders make hard credit pulls on your credit report.
+Multiple hard enquiries will bring down your credit score.
+So, do not apply for credit unless it is necessary.
+Also, apply with a lender that offers you a loan at attractive terms and conditions.

 Home Loan